 That New Old Baylor Line

-New Student Programs, under the direction of Nathan Shelburne, incorporated lessons learned over the past few years, refining an immersive experience that combined New Student Orientation, the introduction to navigating the University, with Baylor Line Camp, an introduction to traditions and a focused time of community-building with classmates.
+New Student Programs, under the direction of Nathan Shelburne, M.S.Ed. ’07, Ph.D., incorporated lessons learned over the past few years, refining an immersive experience that combined New Student Orientation, the introduction to navigating the University, with Baylor Line Camp, an introduction to traditions and a focused time of community-building with classmates.

 “The last few years, it felt natural to couple the two together, giving incoming students the option to spend the full week getting to know Baylor,” Shelburne said.
 “And now, we’re offering even more sessions.”

-Baylor is offering 12 Orientation sessions in June and July — 11 of which are combined with Line Camp.
-(Click here to apply.
-This allows incoming students to attend both programs in a single five-day campus experience.
-Along with hosting advisement virtually, the format gives students the flexibility to efficiently utilize their time before attending Baylor in the fall.
+This summer, Baylor offered 12 Orientation sessions in June and July — 11 of which were combined with Line Camp.
+This allowed incoming students to attend both programs in a single five-day campus experience.
+Along with hosting advisement virtually, the format gave students the flexibility to efficiently utilize their time before attending Baylor in the fall.

 “Our hope is to meet incoming students where they are,” Shelburne said.
 “It can be difficult to travel to Baylor in the summer, and we wanted to continue to be mindful of that.”